simon-ritchie/apysc/docstring_markdowns/apysc/_type/string.md

 **[Parameters]**

-- `other`: str or String
+- `other`: String or str
-  - Other string value to concatenate.
+  - The other string value to concatenate.

 <hr>